50,000 signatures reached

 While BP rakes in huge profits, people around the world – especially those least responsible for the crisis in the Global South – are being hit by devastating droughts, floods and storms.
 BP also has close relationships with repressive governments around the world, who crack down hard on opposition to the company’s operations.

-By signing a sponsorship deal with BP, these four big arts institutions are helping the oil company get away with this behaviour, giving it a mask of respectability to hide its true actions.
+By signing a sponsorship deal with BP, these big arts institutions are helping the oil company get away with this behaviour, giving it a mask of respectability to hide its true actions.

 It’s time for the arts to stop promoting Big Oil.